Triazine Coupling Reagents · Cl / BF₄ / PF₆

 Why Switch

-Every claim below is anchored to published comparative data.
+Claims below reference published comparative data where available.
 DMTMM is not universally “better” — it wins in specific, well-characterized scenarios where incumbent reagents have documented limitations.

 Aqueous Coupling